ianks/octodown/README.md

 Github?
 Ever wanted to do that from inside of a Terminal?
 Well this Gem is for you.
 Dead simple.
 Never get caught writing ugly markdown again.

+Octodown uses the same parsers and CSS and Github uses for their markdown rendering.
+Github markdown styling looks beautiful, so it is Octodown's primary goal to reproduce it as faithfully as possible.

 ![Octodown GIF](assets/octodown.gif?raw=true)

 ## Features: